-Most of Israel’s holidays are religious holidays, with the exception of three incredibly important days; Israel’s Holocaust Remembrance Day, Memorial Day, and Independence Day.
-These three holidays, happy and sad, were established after 1948 and are a time where the country as a whole celebrates together and mourns together.
-Last week was Yom HaShoah, Holocaust Remembrance Day, and this week we have Yom HaZikaron, Memorial Day, and Yom HaAtzmaut, Independence Day.
-One day after another.
-However, these two days are much different from what one might experience in their home country.
+Most of Israel’s holidays are religious holidays, with the exception of three incredibly important days; Israel’s Holocaust Remembrance Day, Memorial Day, and Independence Day that all occur in just over a week of each other.
+Last week was Yom HaShoah, Holocaust and Heroism Remembrance Day that remembers a time of unparalleled tragedy on the date of the Warsaw Uprising, Yom HaZikaron, Memorial Day, and Yom HaAtzmaut, Independence Day together mark the tragic sacrifices necessary to establish, triumphantly, the independent State of Israel.
+However, these two days are much different from what one might experience in any other country.

 Yom HaZikaron is a somber day, where everyone mourns together, cries together, and embraces one another.
 It is a day to remember the fallen soldiers of war and the victims of terror throughout Israel’s modern history.
 This memorial day will begin on Tuesday night with a memorial siren going off across the country at 8PM and again the next morning at 11AM.
 During this time, the country comes to a standstill- not a word is spoken, cars and buses pull over to the side of the streets and highways, and everyone rises to remember those who sacrificed so much so that we could have a Jewish State.
 Stores are closed, television and radio play sad movies and songs, and during the day, families and friends go visit the graves of the fallen.
 Even if someone does not have a relative that has passed, many go to the cemeteries to simply hear the stories of these brave soldiers and victims from the families.
 Many think it is strange that Yom HaZikaron, such a serious day, happens the day before Yom HaAtzmaut, but the reason behind this is because without these soldiers, Israel would not be the place that it is today.